White-Tiger-Cyber/mochi-gallery/README.md

 ## Usage

 ### 1. Basic Generation
-Generate a poster for a specific block number using the AI's default artistic judgment.
+Generate a poster for a specific block number using the AI's default artistic judgment (Default 3:4 Aspect Ratio).

 ```bash
 mochi-gallery 880030